 3. Medieval Week – Gotland

-Tourneys with knights on horses at the Medieval Week in Visby.
+Experience jousting events with knights on horseback during Medieval Week in Visby.
 Photo: Mike Fergusson/Medeltidsveckan.

-You can try out different medieval activities, such as archery.
-Photo: Maria kristiansson/Medeltidsveckan.
+You can try various different medieval activities, such as archery.
+Photo: Maria Kristiansson/Medeltidsveckan.

 A bunch of non-traditional farm animals.
 Photo: Ormöga Kamelranch.